 - All assessments of the baby can be made at the mother’s breast.

-- Other factors can contribute to mother and babies trauma ie: steel instruments, bright lights, rubber gloves, the smell of anesthetic and antiseptic, loud voices and machinery.
+- Other factors that can contribute to mother and baby trauma ie: steel instruments, bright lights, rubber gloves, the smell of anesthetic and antiseptic, loud voices and machinery.
 Limiting the use of these tools and shifting quickly to a more natural, dim and calm setting ie: the mother’s breast and a less sterile room diminishes trauma.
-Or explore alternative options like acupuncture, acupressure, hypnotherapy, ayurveda and homeopathy.
-If you have taken the hypnobirthing class rest assured that the self-hypnosis skills that you have learned are hugely beneficial during a c-section as well.
+Or explore alternative options like acupuncture, acupressure, hypnotherapy, and homeopathy.
+If you have taken the Better Birth course rest assured that the self-hypnosis skills that you have learned are hugely beneficial during a c-section as well.
 This link on hypnosis and surgical birth explains how that works.

 - Request healthy birthing practices promoting family togetherness which the family is genetically programmed to expect at birth, triggering the release of hormones you need for health and bonding.
 The cry, smell, touching, kissing the newborn baby are known set off a high in the mother who watches the umbilical cord pulsate.
-The family travel together to their room to continue on their wonderful journey.
-Baby hears the familiar voices and heartbeat of its mother and smells its mother.
-The mothers heart rate and temperature can stabilize the sickest of newborns.
-This philosophy of care is sometimes referred to as family centered care.
+The family travels together to their room to continue on their wonderful journey.
+The baby hears the familiar voices and heartbeat of its mother and smells its mother.
+The mother’s heart rate and temperature can stabilize the sickest of newborns.
+This philosophy of care is sometimes referred to as family-centered care.

 - Room in with the baby and request baby to be bathed in your room next to you.

-- Establish breast feeding early and often, ensuring many health and emotional benefits for both mother and baby.
-Breastfeeding can help mother feel competent and whole.
+- Establish breastfeeding early and often, ensuring many health and emotional benefits for both mother and baby.
+Breastfeeding can help mothers feel competent and whole.

 - Ensure to eat and drink well and get good rest.
 Be kind to yourself and take good care of yourself for the following 6 weeks and allow your body to heal.
 Arrange for as much help and support for domestic chores.